rppicomidi/pico-w-connection-manager-demo/README.md

 Commands `wifi-scan-connect`

 ## User-directed hidden SSID connect workflow
-1. The user recalls the last connected AP SSID info from flash and initializes Wi-Fi if required.
-2. User enters SSID, passphrase and security type (Open, WPA-PSK, WPA2-PSK) for the AP.
+1. User enters SSID, passphrase and security type (Open, WPA-PSK, WPA2-PSK) for the AP.
-3. The class stores the SSID, passphrase, and security type to flash in JSON format
+2. The class stores the SSID, passphrase, and security type to flash in JSON format
-4. The class attempts to connect to the access point using the SSID info stored.
+3. The class attempts to connect to the access point using the SSID info stored.
-5. If connection succeeds, the class stores the SSID info to a list of known APs
+4. If connection succeeds, the class stores the SSID info to a list of known APs

 Commands: `wifi-connect`
 ## Automatic connection
 1. The class recalls the last connected AP SSID info from flash and initializes Wi-Fi if required.
 2. The class attempts to connect to the access point using the SSID info recalled.
-3. If the connection fails, the class will cycle through the list of known APs until connection succeeds or the user interrupts the process.

 Commands: `wifi-autoconnect`

+Note: The demo program runs the equivalent of this command automatically at startup.

+## Force disconnection
+1. The class forces the link down if it is up, or it de-initializes and then initializes the WiFi system if the link is requesting a connection.

+Commands: `wifi-disconnect`

 ## Link loss reconnection
 1. The Wi-Fi was connected but the link went down due to AP shutdown, AP out of range, etc.
 2. The class and Wi-Fi hardware automatically reconnects when the AP is back online or in range again.

 Commands: none; the Pico-W will do this automatically.
-To cancel this behavior, you have to explicityly run `wifi-deinitialize` after link loss.
+To cancel this behavior, you have to explicityly run `wifi-deinitialize` or `wifi-disconnect` after link loss